A brain injury can affect every aspect of a person's life, including employment, family relationships,…

-There are a number of complications that can occur after accident related traumatic brain injury (TBI).
+There are a number of complications that can occur after accident-related traumatic brain injury (TBI).
 For example, the risk of post-traumatic seizures (PTS) greatly increases with the severity of your TBI.
 In general, if you have a mild form of TBI your risk of PTS is reported to be around 1.5% and moderate TBS patients demonstrate a 2.9% PTS risk.

 On the other hand, if you have severe TBI your risk of TBS (seizures) runs about 17.2%.
 Seizures contribute to further brain damage and should be monitored at all times and controlled if at all possible.
-Other complications that can occur include changes in social behaviors, loss of muscle use, coma, post-traumatic epilepsy, hearing and speech loss to name a few.
+Other complications that can occur include changes in social behaviors, loss of muscle use, coma, post-traumatic epilepsy, hearing, and speech loss to name a few.
 The more severe your trauma the longer you will require rehabilitation.

 Rehabilitation can be quite expensive and can run anywhere from $600 to $8,000 a day.
 Health insurance companies don’t always cover these expenses or only for a short period of time.

-Improvement of brain function may occur for two or more years after your accident related trauma.
+Improvement of brain function may occur for two or more years after your accident-related trauma.
 Complications that can arise due to your TBI generate specific medical issues.
 Depending on how your trauma took place you might be experiencing physical, cognitive (awareness), emotional and behavioral complications.

-Deep vein thrombosis is also a threat which can cause pulmonary embolism.
+Deep vein thrombosis is also a threat that can cause a pulmonary embolism.
 Deep vein thrombosis is when you get a massive clot in the calf of your leg.
 If the clot forms and it comes loose chances are it will travel up to your lungs and damage your lung blood vessels causing internal bleeding.
 This is serious.

-Changes in intracranial fluid pressure can cause a decrease on blood flow to the brain by causing vasospasms (blood vessel constriction) causing neurons to die.
+Changes in intracranial fluid pressure can cause a decrease in blood flow to the brain by causing vasospasms (blood vessel constriction) causing neurons to die.
 Increased brain pressure can cause aneurysms to form.
 This is when one side of a blood vessel weakens and balloons out.
 This is like having a big bubble on your vessel which can explode and cause internal bleeding any tissue down the road will not receive oxygenated blood and will die within 4 minutes or so.

 Hormonal disturbances may occur after traumatic injury to your pituitary.
 This damage might show up shortly after your initial trauma but may take years to manifest itself.
 There are a number of complications involved here one of which is the development of diabetes insipidus.

-The Chester Law Group is a personal injury law firm experienced in truck and motorcycle accidents involving brain and spinal injury and can guide you through the personal injury process.
-Also, it is important that you consult with an attorney before you attend a Defense Medical Exam (DME) and don’t ask the defense doctor for advice.
+The Chester Law Group is an Ohio-based personal injury law firm experienced in truck and motorcycle accidents involving brain and spinal injury and can guide you through the personal injury process.
+It is important that you consult with an attorney before you attend a Defense Medical Exam (DME) and don’t ask the defense doctor for advice.
 It is important that you keep good medical records which your lawyer will help you keep organized.
 Your injury attorneys will advise you every step of the way.